kaindraa/bambangshop-receiver/README.md

 ## API Documentations

-“(kaindraa removed the Postman Collection link to comply with GitHub push protection policies)”
+You can download the Postman Collection JSON here: https://ristek.link/AdvProgWeek7Postman

 After you download the Postman Collection, you can try the endpoints inside "BambangShop Receiver" folder.